Beyer, Peacock and Company

-Beyer, Peacock and Company was an English railway locomotive manufacturer with a factory in Openshaw, Manchester.
-Founded by Charles Beyer, Richard Peacock and Henry Robertson, it traded from 1854 until 1966.
-The company exported locomotives, and machine tools to service them, throughout the world.
+Beyer, Peacock and Company was an English general engineering company and railway locomotive manufacturer with a factory in Openshaw, Manchester.
+Charles Beyer, Richard Peacock and Henry Robertson founded the company in 1854.
+The company closed its railway operations in the early 1960s.
+It retained its stock market listing until 1976, when it was bought and absorbed by National Chemical Industries of Saudi Arabia.

 Founders

 German-born Charles Beyer had undertaken engineering training related to cotton milling in Dresden before moving to England in 1831 aged 21.
-He secured employment as a draughtsman at Sharp, Roberts and Company's Atlas works in central Manchester, which manufactured cotton mill machinery and had just started building locomotives for the Liverpool and Manchester Railway.
-There he was mentored by head engineer and prolific inventor of cotton mill machinery, Richard Roberts.
+He became draughtsman at Sharp, Roberts and Company's Atlas works in central Manchester, which manufactured cotton mill machinery and had just started building locomotives for the Liverpool and Manchester Railway.
+There he was mentored by head engineer and prolific inventor of cotton mill machinery Richard Roberts.
 By the time he resigned 22 years later he was well established as the company's head engineer; he had been involved in producing more than 600 locomotives.

 Richard Peacock had been chief engineer of the Manchester, Sheffield and Lincolnshire Railway's locomotive works in Gorton when he resigned in 1854, confident in his ability to secure orders to build locomotives.
 Beyer's resignation presented Peacock with a partnership opportunity.
 However, the business at the outset (Beyer, Peacock & Co.) was a legal partnership and the partners were therefore liable for debts should the business fail; in a mid-Victorian economic climate of boom and bust, it was a risky venture.
-Beyer could raise £9,524 (nearly £900,000 in 2015) and Peacock £5,500, but they still required a loan from Charles Geach (founder of the Midland Bank and first treasurer to the Institution of Mechanical Engineers), of which Beyer and Peacock had been founding members.
+Beyer could raise £9,524 (nearly £900,000 in 2015) and Peacock £5,500, but they still required a loan from Charles Geach (founder of the Midland Bank and first treasurer to the Institution of Mechanical Engineers, of which Beyer and Peacock had been founding members).
 Soon afterwards, however, Geach died, the loan was recalled, and the whole project nearly collapsed.
 Thomas Brassey came to the rescue, persuading Henry Robertson to provide a £4,000 loan in return for being the third (sleeping) partner.
 It was not until 1883 that the company was incorporated as a private limited company and renamed Beyer, Peacock & Co.
 Ltd. In 1902 it took on its final form as a public limited company.

 During the Great Depression, faced with competition from tramways and electric railways, the company began to look for alternatives so that they were not dependent on one product.
 In 1932 they acquired their first company and in 1949 formed a joint company with Metropolitan-Vickers to build locomotives other than steam.
 By 1953 Beyer, Peacock had acquired more than five subsidiary companies; two others followed five years later.
 In 1958 Beyer, Peacock (Hymek) Ltd was formed.